If you are seeking urgent help please

 Julia worked for the Department of the Premier and Cabinet in Policy and Governance Divisions for 12 years before joining QAMH, initially as Executive Assistant to the CEO, in 2012.
 She has contributed to all aspects of the business, including office management, communications, finance, membership management, event organisation and Secretary of QAMH State Council.
 She is passionate and committed to her role in community mental health and the broad contribution it makes to the community.

-Karen Thomas has 20 years of experience predominately working within leadership roles in Mental Health Community Service Organisations, throughout Tasmania, Victoria and for the past 12 years in Queensland.
+Karen has over 20 years of experience within the community sector, predominately in leadership roles in Mental Health Community Service Organisations; throughout Tasmania, Victoria and for the past 12 years across Queensland.

 Karen has an adaptive and transformational leadership style resulting in an ability to work in uncertainty and ambiguity to discover new ways forward, which lends itself to the current environment of change and reform.
-Karen is committed to supporting the mental health sector in Queensland not only in navigating these new reforms but in thriving in the new environment.
+Karen is committed to supporting the ongoing work of the QAMH across the mental health sector in Queensland, not only in navigating these new reforms but in thriving in the new environment.

-Chris Skelton has over 35 years of experience in professional services encompassing the provision of advisory, accounting and audit services to a diverse range of industries covering private business and public companies.
-In his 25 years of experience as an Audit Partner at major accounting firm BDO, Chris has studied and assisted in the improvement of a wide variety of financial reporting systems.
-He is passionate about working with directors and management to help in their understanding of financial reporting information, and enjoys unlocking the myths associated with accounting and making the numbers understandable and useful.
-He has undergraduate qualifications in Business, in addition to an array of roles and memberships outside of his daily practice, including, but not limited to, Fellowships with the Governance Institute of Australia, Queensland and Chartered Accountants Australia and New Zealand.
+Chris Skelton has over 37 years of experience in professional services encompassing the provision of advisory, accounting and audit services to a diverse range of industries covering private business and public companies.
+In his 25 years of experience as an Audit Partner at major accounting firm BDO, Chris has assisted in the improvement of a wide variety of financial reporting and governance systems.
+He works closely with directors and management to help in their understanding of financial reporting information and enjoys unlocking the myths associated with accounting and making the numbers understandable and useful.
+He has undergraduate qualifications in Business, in addition to an array of roles and memberships outside of his daily practice as Director of NFP Accountants Pty Ltd, including, but not limited to, Fellowships with Governance Institute of Australia, Queensland and Chartered Accountants Australia and New Zealand.